SUMMER 1-WEEK VOYAGES 2017

 OLIVER HAZARD PERRY

 The Oliver Hazard Perry is no stranger to Maine nor Mainers, having taken part in the 2015 Tall Ships Portland festival and carried 7 local students on a week-long passage in 2016 to Newport, RI.
-This year, she is bound to the Northwest passage after receiving at $3 million grant from the National Science Foundation to study the rapidly changing conditions up north.
-Although working primarily with URI and other educational institutions, there are several open spaces for high-school students on a passage from Lunenburg, NS to St. Johns, Newfoundland.
-This is a voyage that would be the perfect "next step" for a returning TSP sail trainee.
+Although working primarily with URI and other educational institutions, there are several open spaces for high-school students on their summer programming.
+A voyage on the OHP would be the perfect "next step" for a returning TSP sail trainee.

 Stay tuned to this page for more updates, or subscribe to our mailing list at the bottom of the page.